Low-Temperature Solar Thermal Energy

 The most widespread type of thermal collector is the flat solar collector that achieves temperature increases of 60 ° C at a reduced cost.
 These collectors are suitable for the production of hot water for various applications: domestic hot water, underfloor heating, etc.

-The plane flat solar collector is formed by a metallic plate that is heated with its exposure to the Sun (absorber); This plate is black so that it does not reflect the sun's rays.
-Normally the plate is placed in a box with a glass cover.
-Inside the box, water is circulated through a coil or tube circuit so that heat is transmitted to the fluid.
+The flat solar collector is formed by a metal plate that is heated by solar radiation with its exposure to the Sun (absorber).
+This plate is black so that it does not reflect the incident solar radiation.
+Normally the solar panel is placed in a box with glass cover.
+Inside the box, water is circulated through a coil or tube circuit so that heat is transmitted to the fluid through a thermodynamic process.
 The effect that is produced is similar to that of a greenhouse, the light of the Sun goes through the glass plate and heats the blackened plate.
-The glass is a "solar trap", because it lets the sun's radiation pass (short wave) but does not let out the thermal radiation emitted by the blackened plate (long wave) and as a consequence, this plate heats up and transmits the heat to the liquid that circulates through the tubes.
+The glass is a "solar trap", because it lets the Sun's radiation pass (short wave) but does not let out the thermal radiation emitted by the blackened plate (long wave) and as a consequence,

 There are also on the market the solar vacuum collectors.
 They consist of metal tubes that cover the metallic tube that contains the working fluid, leaving between them a chamber that acts as an insulator.
 They have a very high yield, but their cost is also high.